daviddevilder/krypto/README.md

 - All work should be committed into a git repository that you can share with us (i.e. Github) to provide evidence of version control​
 - User signup/login is not required

-## Build
+## Run the app
-TODO - Gulp this up
-- ng build
-- tsc -p /server
-- node server/server.js

-## Running unit tests
+1. npm install
+2. npm run build
+3. npm start

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+## Run Angular unit tests (Karma)

-## Running end-to-end tests
+npm run ui-unit-tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+## Run Angular end-to-end tests (Protractor)

+npm run ui-e2e-tests

+## Run NodeJS unit tests (Mocha & Chai)

+npm run server-unit-tests